The Riley Guide: Sites with Job Listings

 Step 3: Secure Your Funding

 Whether you're starting a small cleaning business or launching a software firm, you'll need some seed money to build up your initial customer base until you're generating a steady profit.
-Even if you're using your personal savings as the primary funding source, you'll still need some outside help if you plan to buy advertising, rent office space, hire someone to answer phones, and keep products and/or supplies in stock.
+Even if you're using your personal savings as the primary funding source, you'll still need some outside help if you plan to buy advertising, rent office space or a co-working space hire someone to answer phones, and keep products and/or supplies in stock.
 The good news is that you've got a variety of options for funding your business.

 The most common form of start-up financing is equity funding – collecting investments from friends, family members and other interested parties in exchange for a share of ownership in the business.
 This carries certain risks and responsibilities, of course – most notably, the fact that you'll be responsible to your investors from day one – but it's a highly effective way to drum up a large amount of cash, quickly, without risking your personal credit or savings.
 If you take this route, be sure to draw up your funding documents properly and precisely – or hire an expert to draw them up for you.